Walther Wenck: Later life and death

 Wenck was taken prisoner by the U.S. Army.
 He was released in 1947, and then began a second career as an industrialist.
 During the 1950s, he worked as the managing director of Dr. C. Otto & Comp., a producer of industrial ovens, and in the 1960s as the director of the Diehl Group, an arms manufacturer.

 In 1957, he was invited to become Inspector General of the Bundeswehr, but refused after being informed that his requirements, such as turning the office into that of Commander-in-chief, could not be met.

 In Cornelius Ryan's 1966 epic The Last Battle he was listed as a contributor.

 On 1 May 1982, Wenck died while on a trip to Austria, when his car collided with a tree.
 He was buried in his hometown of Bad Rothenfelde in Lower Saxony a few days later.

+In popular culture

+Swedish rock band Sabaton wrote a tribute to Wenck in the song "Hearts of Iron".